bsonmez/chat-app/README.md

 # Chat Application

-A chat application made by using MeteorJs and ReactJs
+A one-to-one application made by using MeteorJs and ReactJs.

+- [x] One-to-One
+- [ ] Group Chatting

 ## Running